isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>2.7</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students are not allowed to sell any items to other students.</p>
+<p>Students are not allowed to trade, tout or sell any items to other students.</p>
 </td>
 </tr>
 <tr>